ch-stark/gitops-fleet-samples/README.md

 ![Subscribing your orchestration resources](.images/Subscribe-Orchestration-Resources.png)

 ### Get started
 * First make sure you as a Subscription-Admin.
-This can be done by connetion to the ACM Hub via the `oc` cli, and then running the `./makeAppSubAdmin` script (no additional parameters required).
+(Connect to your hub and run the following policy [policy-configure-subscription-admin-hub.yaml](https://github.com/open-cluster-management/policy-collection/blob/main/community/CM    -Configuration-Management/policy-configure-subscription-admin-hub.yaml)
 * On the hub cluster subscribe this repositories `./seeds` folder.
 This will start to apply Configuration, Security Policies and Applications.
 (You can use a Subscription or Argo CD Application for this)
 * Once the Subscriptions, ApplicationSets and Policies are applied to the hub if you already have clusters available, they may start to be configured and prepared,